wp-plugins/buddypress-foaf/readme.txt

 == Changelog ==

 = 1.1 =
 * Introduce own page (via shortcode [buddypressfoaf_show_potential_friends] that displays the top ten of your friends' friends that have the most friends common with you.
 Also random friends of your friends are shown.
+* Introduce a new Widget.
+A random user of your friends friends is shown.
+If you do not have friends or friends of your friends or if you are not registered at the site a random user is shown

 = 1.0 =
 * First version.